VaibhavGuptaIIITD/Creativity_CoSY_Lab/README.md

 Finally, the model provides two types of outputs, one being the policies for the given node and the other being the value.
 For the policy, the output layer is fed into a softmax function which outputs the same dimensional layer but as a probability distribution ( adding up to 1 ).
 For the value, the output is fed to the Tan function to make sure that the output flattens out to a number between -1 and 1.
 This forms the basics of how neural-network architecture works in this case.

-// image of softmax and tan function //

 [9]https://www.analyticsvidhya.com/blog/2021/04/introduction-to-softmax-for-neural-network/ (Softmax Function)

 [10]https://www.ml-science.com/tanh-activation-function (Tan h function)